 TREATMENT FOR SEVERE MAJOR DEPRESSION

-For people with severe depression, we suggest a combination of antidepressant medication and psychotherapy.
+For people with severe, we suggest a combination of antidepressant medication and psychotherapy.
 It’s also reasonable to try antidepressants alone.
 (Psychotherapy is generally not used alone for patients with severe depression.)
-Another reasonable treatment for severe depression is electroconvulsive therapy (ECT), particularly in people who are actively thinking about suicide and who may be in danger of following through on their plans.
+Another reasonable treatment for is electroconvulsive therapy (ECT), particularly in people who are actively thinking about suicide and who may be in danger of following through on their plans.
 ECT is discussed at elsewhere.

 Choosing an antidepressant — For the initial treatment of severe depression, we use serotonin-norepinephrine reuptake inhibitors (SNRIs) or selective serotonin reuptake inhibitors (SSRIs).
-In people who have symptoms besides those of depression, additional medications such as atypical antipsychotics may be appropriate.
+In people who have other symptoms, additional medications such as atypical antipsychotics may be appropriate.

 Some healthcare providers start with SNRIs because studies suggest that these medications are more likely than SSRIs to alleviate severe depression.
 A reasonable alternative to SNRIs or SSRIs is a medication called mirtazapine (brand name: Remeron).
 It, too, has been shown to be effective in treating severe depression.